 Of course, you must have all thought that the islands with such gorgeous beaches must be ideal for relaxing.
-Some of you must have been aware of the water sports here.
+Some of you must have been aware of water sports here.
 Well, all of you are right.
 But only partially, for there is more to do here.
-In fact, trekking from Mt Harriet – the third highest peak in the archipelago – to Madhuban via Kala Patthar is one of best things to do in Andaman.
-The trekking trail is a rugged stretch of forests that are home to vast variety of flora & fauna.
+In fact, trekking from Mt Harriet – the third highest peak in the archipelago – to Madhuban via Kala Patthar is one of the best things to do in Andaman.
+The trekking trail is a rugged stretch of forests that are home to a vast variety of flora & fauna.
 Island trekking is one of the best things to do in Andaman in October as the weather is pleasant here.

-How far is the starting points of the trek: Ferry ride from Chattam and there on up to the Mt Harriet National Park by jeep.
+How far is the starting points of the trek: Ferry ride from Chatham and there on up to the Mt Harriet National Park by jeep.

 Cost: There are no charges for this activity unless you book for a trek tour experience.

 The Mongluton rubber plantations in Wandoor are perfect for the curious wanderers.
 The guided tour takes you through rows and rows of rubber trees.
-On requesting, the guides also explain the processing of raw rubber into hard rubber sheets.
+On request, the guides also explain the processing of raw rubber into hard rubber sheets.
 But that is not all!
 A variety of spices also grow here, including cinnamon, clove, pepper, and betel.